As public fumes, AIG says will not sue U.S. over bailout

 AIG shares rose 0.3 percent to close at $35.76.
 The stock lost half its value in 2011 but then rose more than 50 percent in 2012, as it showed consistent profitability.

-(Additional reporting by Karen Freifeld in New York and Timothy Ahmann in Washington; Editing by Nick Zieminski, Toni Reinhold)
+(Additional reporting by Karen Freifeld in New York; Editing by Nick Zieminski, Toni Reinhold)